matty6409/album_cleaner/README.md

 # Album Cleaner

-A CLI and GUI tool to clean and align music file names in album directories using LLMs (via LangChain and Perplexity/DeepSeek).
+A CLI tool to clean and align music file names in album directories using LLMs (via Perplexity and DeepSeek).
 This tool processes music albums in `[Singer Name] Album Name` format, uses Spotify API for official album/track information, and LLM for intelligent mapping.

 ## Features

-- **Clean Architecture**: Separation of application logic from infrastructure concerns
+- **Clean Architecture**: Separation of concerns with domain, application, and infrastructure layers
-- **Service Abstractions**: Easily swappable implementations for LLM, music services, etc.
+- **Service Abstractions**: Swappable implementations for LLM providers, music services, etc.
-- **Spotify Integration**: Official album and track information retrieval
+- **Spotify Integration**: Official album and track information retrieval with fallback
-- **LLM Intelligence**: Uses LangChain with Perplexity and DeepSeek models for filename cleaning
+- **LLM Integration**: Perplexity and OpenRouter DeepSeek models for intelligent filename mapping
-- **Language Support**: English and Traditional Chinese (preserves Chinese characters in song names)
+- **Language Support**: English and Traditional Chinese support with character preservation
 - **Processing Modes**: Copy to new directory or in-place renaming
 - **Modern CLI**: Clean command-line interface with comprehensive options
-- **Robust Error Handling**: Fallback to LLM-only cleaning when Spotify fails
+- **Robust Error Handling**: Graceful fallback to LLM-only mode when Spotify fails
 - **Comprehensive Logging**: Detailed logging to `album_cleaner.log`

 ## Architecture